by-r/by-r.github.io/_projects/2_project.md

 </div>

 Honestly just a simple web app, could probably rebuild this using Django + Bootstrap (in the near future - if I'm not lazy).

+**To be added**:
+- Rebuild in Django

+**What I learnt**:

+1. Basic use of Auth: Login/Session
+2. PHP file structure : Basic file structuring
+3. CRUD : Create/Read/Update/Delete using vanilla PHP